 Who We Are

-This Notice describes the privacy practices of the Shirley Ryan AbilityLab, including its employed physicians, nurses, allied health personnel and other personnel, including non-employed consulting physicians.
-It applies to services furnished to you at the Shirley Ryan AbilityLab’s flagship hospital located at 355 E. Erie Street, as well as its outpatient sites and DayRehab Centers.
+This Notice describes the privacy practices of Shirley Ryan AbilityLab, including its employed physicians, nurses, allied health personnel and other personnel, including non-employed consulting physicians.
+It applies to services furnished to you at Shirley Ryan AbilityLab’s flagship hospital located at 355 East Erie Street, as well as its outpatient sites and DayRehab Centers™.

 Shirley Ryan AbilityLab’s Privacy Obligations